cmdnguyen/README-Generator/README.md

 ## Usage

 Once everything is installed, users will put `node index.js` command in the terminal.
 Make sure you are in the `Main` directory of the `README-Generator` or the program will not run.

-This video linked below will show you how it should work.
+This video below will show you how it should work.

 [Untitled_ Jul 7, 2023 11_28 AM.webm](https://github.com/cmdnguyen/README-Generator/assets/131038401/e32daf84-c961-4ff6-b2cf-611cfb04db6d)